jaydeelew/CompareAI/RATE_LIMITING_IMPLEMENTATION.md

 ## Summary

 **You now have a multi-layer defense system that:**

 - ✅ Prevents casual abuse effectively
 - ✅ Works without user accounts
-- ✅ Tracks by both IP and browser fingerprint
+- ✅ Tracks by both IP and browser fingerprint (hashed for privacy)
 - ✅ Shows clear error messages
 - ✅ Easy to configure and monitor
+- ✅ Privacy-focused (only hashes stored, not raw data) ✨

 **This is NOT bulletproof, but it's:**

 - Good enough for freemium models
 - Better than localStorage alone
 - Balances security with user experience